Expat Filings

 Local Business Taxes

-The CVAE (Cotisation sur la Valeur Ajoutée des Entreprises) was abolished effective January 1, 2024.
-The CFE (Cotisation Foncière des Entreprises), a local property-value-based business tax, continues to apply to entities and individuals conducting professional activity in France.
+The CVAE (Cotisation sur la Valeur Ajoutée des Entreprises) is being phased out under the Loi de Finances pour 2023.
+It remains operative for entities exceeding the applicable revenue threshold and is scheduled for complete elimination on 1 January 2030.
+The CFE (Cotisation Foncière des Entreprises), a local property-value-based business tax, continues to apply to all entities and individuals conducting professional activity in France.

 CFC Classification and US Inclusions